Artful Homemaking

 • After pouring the wax into your containers, center the wick with a clothespin (see the video if this is unclear), or use a pencil or bamboo skewer to center the wick.

 • I usually wait a day or two before burning the candles for the first time.
 This allows them to cure.
-When burning for the first time, it's a good idea to let the candle burn for a couple of hours.
-That's it!
+When burning for the first time, it's a good idea to let the candle burn for a few hours.
+Enjoy!

 Pin This Post for Later